-Honestly, sounds like a certain someone we learned extensively in history class but I ain’t naming names.
+Honestly, sounds like a certain someone we learned extensively in history class who shot himself in a bunker but I ain’t naming names.

 Yet, he still managed to convince a little over 1000 of them to go with him to Guyana, a South American country, after the press started to kick up a fuss about the Temple’s practices.
-The 1000 began what was then called, “The People’s Temple Agricultural Project,” or colloquially, Jonestown.
+The 1000 of them began what was then called, “The Peoples Temple Agricultural Project,” or colloquially, Jonestown.

 Interestingly, according to a BBC article (warning: contains graphic images of death!
-Don’t make my mistake), one survivor of the massacre, , she was content with life and found the work she did there, “meaningful and fulfilling.”
-This is in spite of the agricultural work becoming complicated by the heat, food shortages and their leader, Jim Jones, mentally deteriorating fast as his drug problem became worse as he faced a custody battle of a child that was probably not his to begin with.
+Don’t make my mistake), one survivor of the massacre, said she was content with life and found the work she did there, “meaningful and fulfilling.”
+This is in spite of the agricultural work becoming complicated by the heat, food shortages.
+In addition, their leader, Jim Jones, was mentally deteriorating fast as his drug problem became worse as he faced a custody battle of a child that was probably not his to begin with.

 Eventually, this all culminated with a visit from a US delegation led by Congressman, Leo Ryan, to Jonestown.
 They weren’t wanted there.
 Jones and his cohorts had tried to dissuade from outside visitors especially from the US government from coming, but had to give in eventually.
 However, this is not without taking Ryan and his delegation down with them along with any Jonestown resident who wanted to leave with them, of which there were quite a few.